OpenBSD

 TIP 10: Do not type the same commands again

-You may use the arrow up (keyboard) - the shell remembers all
+Use arrow up (keyboard) - the shell remembers all commands that

-commands that you executed and you do not have to type them all over
+you executed and you do not have to type them again.

 TIP 11: Diagnostic

-This system has the dmesg command which is good for debugging.
+This system has the dmesg command which is good for hardware

 TIP 12: This floppy in a CD

-You can make a CD from this floppy by using the mkisofs
+You can make a CD from this floppy with the mkisofs command

-command (on another system, of course) with option -b for booting
+(on another system, of course) with the -b option.
+However, my

 Other tips